marciaah/CCRStoAAC-output/README.md

 - **region_start_end**: captures the boundaries of the CCRs regions, in amino acid start and end positions
 - **region_length**: captures the length of the CCRs regions, in amount of consecutive amino acid positions
 - **warning_prot**: some proteins carry a **warning_prot**=-1 flag.
 Please, be cautious with these 45 proteins listed in **warning_proteins.tsv** when using their CCRpct.
-They have either more than one transcript or more than one gene that can encode for them, hence they might have some amino acids with morethan one CCRpct.
+They have either more than one transcript or more than one gene that can encode for them, hence they might have some amino acids with more than one CCRpct.
 As an example, the protein [P62805](https://www.uniprot.org/uniprotkb/P62805/entry) (H4 clustered histone) is the product of 14 different genes and some amino acids you will see 14 rows with information.
 - **region_flag**: captures if it was possible to map the CCRs percentile for all the amino acids of the region, with the following code:

   - 1 : all the amino acids in the region were correctly assigned a CCRpct